Marcy Wheeler

-Marcy Wheeler, long known by the handle "emptywheel", is an American independent journalist specializing in national security and civil liberties.
+Marcy Wheeler, long known by the handle "emptywheel", a nickname derived from "M. T. Wheeler", is a liberal American independent journalist specializing in national security and civil liberties.
 Wheeler publishes on her own site, Emptywheel, established in July 2011.
 She has reported on United States v.
 Libby (the trial of I. Lewis "Scooter" Libby) and the investigation of President Donald Trump's connections to Russia, among other national security matters.
+Wheeler received a 2009 Sidney Hillman Foundation Journalism Award.

 Early life

 Wheeler grew up with parents who worked for IBM.
-Wheeler graduated with a BA from Amherst College in 1990.
+Wheeler is a 1990 graduate of Amherst College where she was awarded a B.A..
 With an interest in the way businesses use language, Wheeler worked for the next five years in corporate consulting, specifically teaching employees to compose large documents.

-She moved to Ann Arbor, Michigan from her native New York City for graduate school in 1995.
-In 2000, she earned a Ph.D. in comparative literature from the University of Michigan, writing her dissertation on the feuilleton, a literary-journalistic essay form that is often self-published.
-In her online "Prologue" to Anatomy of Deceit, she observes that the feuilleton essay is an important medium for expressing opinions that might ordinarily be censored due to government displeasure, citing recent examples such as those by former Czechoslovak dissident Václav Havel, who later served for a period as President of the country.
+For graduate school, she moved from her native New York City in 1995 to Ann Arbor, Michigan.
+Wheeler earned both her M.A. and in 2000, her Ph.D. in comparative literature from the University of Michigan.
+Her dissertation was on the feuilleton, a literary-journalistic essay form she described as often self-published.
+In her online "Prologue" to Anatomy of Deceit, Wheeler observes that the feuilleton essay is an important medium for expressing opinions that might ordinarily be censored due to government displeasure, citing recent examples such as those by former Czechoslovak dissident Václav Havel, who later served for a period as president of the country.